US lawmaker pledges training for Taiwan amid Chinese military exercises

-TAIPEI: A senior United States lawmaker pledged on Saturday (Apr 8) to help provide training for Taiwan's armed forces and to speed up the delivery of weapons, as China began three days of military exercises around the island Beijing claims as its territory.
+TAIPEI: A senior United States lawmaker pledged on Saturday (Apr 8) to help provide training for Taiwan's armed forces and to speed up the delivery of weapons, as China began three days of military exercises around the island.

 China announced the drills the day after Taiwan President Tsai Ing-wen returned to Taipei from Los Angeles, where she met the speaker of the US House of Representatives Kevin McCarthy, infuriating Beijing.